 [ parameter [ argument ] [, ... ] ]

 • It’s not a good idea to duplicate all of your data every time your records are updated.
-This would be a painfully slow and resource-intensive process.
+This would be painfully slow and resource-intensive.

 • Instead, identify key fields that your script can use to bookmark its progress through the data and return to as it searches for updated data.
 It’s best to use auto-incrementing fields like updated at or created at for this.

-• You can set up your script as a Cron Job or a continuous loop to get new data as it appears in Klaviyo once you’ve added this functionality.
+• Once you’ve added this functionality, you can set up your script as a Cron job or a continuous loop to get new data as it appears in Klaviyo.

-• And, as with any code, you must maintain it once you’ve written it.
-You may need to change the script if Klaviyo changes its API, or if the API sends a field with a datatype your code doesn’t recognize.
-You will undoubtedly have to if your users require slightly different information.
+• As with any code, you must maintain it once you’ve written it.
+You may need to change the script if Klaviyo changes its API or if the API sends a field with a datatype your code doesn’t recognize.
+You must undoubtedly do so if your users require slightly different information.

-This platform allows you to transfer data from 100+ sources (including 40+ Free Sources) such as Klaviyo and Cloud-based Data Warehouses like Snowflake, Google BigQuery, Amazon Redshift, etc. It will provide you with a hassle-free experience and make your work life much easier.
+Hevo allows you to transfer data from 150+ sources (including 40+ Free Sources) such as Klaviyo and Cloud-based Data Warehouses like Snowflake, Google BigQuery, Amazon Redshift, etc. It will provide you with a hassle-free experience and make your work life much easier.

 Want to take Hevo for a spin?